 Screen readers may not always correctly read the code examples in this document.
 The conventions for writing code require that closing braces should appear on an otherwise empty line; however, some screen readers may not always read a line of text that consists solely of a bracket or brace.

 This documentation may contain links to Web sites of other companies or organizations that Oracle does not own or control.
 Oracle neither evaluates nor makes any representations regarding the accessibility of these Web sites.

 Oracle customers have access to electronic support through My Oracle Support.
 For information, visit

-The following conventions are also used in this manual:
+The following text conventions are used in this guide:

 |boldface||Boldface type indicates graphical user interface elements associated with an action, or terms defined in text or the glossary.|